 As time goes on, life continues to change.
 What worked well for your estate plan in the past, may no longer be the best setup under today’s circumstances.
-Regardless of your reasons for doing so, you may now find that adding a corporate or professional trustee to your living trust is a desirable choice.
+Regardless of your reasons for doing so, you may now find that to Include a Corporate Trustee or professional trustee to your living trust is a desirable choice.
 Corporate trustees offer many benefits as they are typically experienced, capable, and prudent when performing the work necessary to administer a trust.

 Incorporating a Professional Trustee Into Your Estate Plan

 Once you have decided to modify your living trust to add a corporate trustee, you have additional options to consider.
 There are many different ways to incorporate a professional trustee into your estate plan.
 The following are three of the most common scenarios: